1tanya-hub/project1/README.md

 # project1

-# JARVIS - Your Python-Based Virtual Assistant
+# JARVIS - Python-Based Virtual Assistant

-**JARVIS** is a Python program inspired by Cortana and Jarvis that can be activated by a wake word and then analyze and respond to your commands.
+**JARVIS** is a Python program that can be activated by a wake word "JARVIS" and then analyze and respond to your commands.

 ## Installation